radiovisual/cheatsheets/bem.md

 // Descendents are cascalCase with single dash .ComponentName-descendentName {}

-// Modifiers are cascalCase with double dash
+// Modifiers are camelCase with double dash
 // Modifiers are only applied to a Component, not a descendent .ComponentName--modifierName {}